xcode75/XMPlusDocs/usage/telegram.md

 After logging in to the server with SSH, access the site path such as: /www/wwwroot/tld.com

-Enter the command: php bin/console.php telegram set
+Enter the command: php xmplus telegram set

 - Get the chat ID: your robot sends a message /ping